 Q1: What is the difference between 90834 and 90837?

 90834 is for covering a 45-minute therapy session for an individual, while 90837 is for a full 60 minutes.
 The majority of insurers require documents to justify sessions that are longer than 45 minutes.
+Providers must note start and stop times for audit readiness.

 Q2: Can you bill psychotherapy and medication management together?

 Absolutely!
 Providers can bill 90833, which is psychotherapy’s add-on code, together with Evaluation and Management codes, when you are performing psychotherapy and medication management in the same session.
+This is common for psychiatrists and psychiatric nurse practitioners.

 Q3: Do psychotherapy CPT codes cover telehealth?

 Yes, for telehealth, several psychotherapy CPT codes are approved, but some insurers might require a proper telehealth modifier or service code placement.
 Always confirm whether it’s a part of the payer’s policy or not.
+Telebehavioral health billing must meet parity laws and CMS coverage criteria.

 Why Choose RPM CCM Health for Billing Support?